Executive Deputy Director Responsibilities and Duties (Part-time, flexible schedule)

 - Track and renew all insurance policies while determining risk management levels.

-- Develop and present operational budget to WSJA Board of Directors and within City of Seattle BIA/FAS Agency Management Agreement.
+- Develop and present an operational budget to the WSJA Board of Directors and within the City of Seattle BIA/FAS Agency Management Agreement.

 - Five years of progressive managerial responsibility